ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 One of the most anticipated matches during week 5 of this tournament was Germany and Belgium.
 The two European countries who qualified to their best recorded seedings yet, now fated to face against each other to see who can ascend higher and carve themselves deeper into the final results.
 Germany is considered as favourites coming into this match due to the amount of talented players in their roster.
 However, this is one of the most impressive matches that happened, not only in Semifinals, but in the entirety of the tournament.

 The beginning of the match looked very one-sided.
 In the first 6 maps, Belgium managed to win 5, losing only [HD2](https://osu.ppy.sh/beatmapsets/2573438#fruits/5729520) picked by Germany.
-With a 5-1 score lead by Belgium, the Germans would unexpectedly start a comeback with [MX2](https://osu.ppy.sh/beatmapsets/2573449#fruits/5729541) but lost [NM4](https://osu.ppy.sh/beatmapsets/2573579#fruits/5729943) with a 27,330 points lead by Belgium in the process.
+With a 5–1 score lead by Belgium, the Germans would unexpectedly start a comeback with [MX2](https://osu.ppy.sh/beatmapsets/2573449#fruits/5729541) but lost [NM4](https://osu.ppy.sh/beatmapsets/2573579#fruits/5729943) with a 27,330-point lead by Belgium in the process.
 Despite a guaranteed tiebreaker decider and a potential series win for Belgium, ::{ flag=DE }:: [Marvmallow](https://osu.ppy.sh/users/8403032) suddenly became a bastion for Germany, showing excellence in the [DT1](https://osu.ppy.sh/beatmapsets/2573436#fruits/5729518) and [HR1](https://osu.ppy.sh/beatmapsets/2573502#fruits/5729735) maps by setting a full combo in the lobby.
-It looked like a tiebreaker was needed to decide the winner but their miracle would end abrubtly, as Germany would lose [NM2](https://osu.ppy.sh/beatmapsets/2573448#fruits/5729539) in the last quarter of the map and Belgium, with a full combo by ::{ flag=BE }:: [ElSkeffe](https://osu.ppy.sh/users/6283136), would win the match, ending Germany's comeback.
+It looked like a tiebreaker was needed to decide the winner, but their miracle would end abruptly, as Germany lost [NM2](https://osu.ppy.sh/beatmapsets/2573448#fruits/5729539) in the last quarter of the map and Belgium, with a full combo by ::{ flag=BE }:: [ElSkeffe](https://osu.ppy.sh/users/6283136), ended up winning the match and ending Germany's comeback.

-Though Belgium would lose agaist France later, they would still remain proud of their result as this is the first time they managed to reach 7-8th place in CWC.
-Previously, their best run was 9-12th place back in 2023.
+Though Belgium would lose against France later, they would still remain proud of their result, because this is the first time they managed to reach 7–8th place in CWC.
+Previously, their best run was 9–12th place back in 2023.

 ### Finals: ::{ flag=PL }:: Poland vs. ::{ flag=AR }:: Argentina